What to do when you’re feeling depressed

-Talk therapy is counseling with a psychologist, licensed clinical social worker, psychiatrist, or another emotional health expert.
-Therapy sessions can help prevent feelings of depression and identify any issues that may be causing you to feel this way.
+Talk therapy is counseling with a psychologist, licensed clinical social worker, psychiatrist, or other emotional health expert.
+Therapy sessions can help prevent feelings of depression and identify any issues that may be causing you to feel that way.

 Depression medication generally refers to antidepressants, and there are a range of them on the market.
 If your doctor feels medication might be appropriate, he or she will discuss options with you.

 Different approaches and combinations work for different people, and your doctor will help determine the right treatment for you.
-Both therapy and medication do not necessarily show instant results, so know that treatment may be a process that takes time.
+Therapy and medication do not necessarily show instant results, so know that treatment may be a process that takes time.

 - Have a phone call with a friend you haven’t spoken to recently

-- Attend a virtual workout with a friend or take a socially distanced walk
+- Attend a an in-person or virtual workout with a friend, or take a walk together

 - Donate to charities and various causes in your area

-The most important thing you can do when struggling with depression is ask for support, both professional and personal.
+The most important thing you can do when struggling with depression is to ask for support, both from professionals and friends and family.
 Know that you are not alone.